-Frigid weather is here, and you likely will bundle up to keep your body heat in and the cold out.
-But, have you thought about if your home is appropriately “dressed” for winter?
+Frigid weather is here and that means it’s time to bundle up to keep your body heat in and the cold out.
+But, have you thought about whether your home is appropriately “dressed” for winter?

 Here are some ways you can help keep the heat in and your heating bills down this winter with little to no cost.

 - Lower your thermostat by just one degree.
-You’ll hardly notice and this may reduce your heating bill by up to 3 percent.
+You’ll hardly notice and this may reduce your heating bill.
 Save even more by lowering your thermostat 2 degrees during the day and 5 to 10 degrees at bedtime, if health conditions permit.
 Considering a programmable or smart thermostat to lower your thermostat automatically.

 - Everyone loves a cozy fire on cold days, but make sure to close fireplace dampers when you are not using it.
 This will help prevent warm air from escaping your home.